Best Podcast Mixers for Professional Audio Recording in 2026

 Is the PreSonus StudioLive AR8 still worth buying in 2026?

 The AR8 is discontinued by PreSonus and cannot be purchased new.
 Used units appear on Sweetwater, Reverb, and eBay at discounted prices.
 If you find one in good condition, it remains a capable hybrid mixer-interface.
-For a new purchase, the TASCAM Mixcast 4 is the closer modern equivalent at a similar price range.
+For a new purchase, the TASCAM Mixcast 4 is the closest modern equivalent at a similar price range.